-GRIEVANCE - A misunderstanding or disagreement between an employee and a supervisor that relates to working conditions and relationships, or to policies, rules and regulations.
+GRIEVANCE -\.A misunderstanding or disagreement between complaint made by an employee and which alleges a supervisor that relates to working conditions and relationships, or to policies, rules and regulations, violation of a provision of the Personnel Bylaw.

 HIGHER PAY CODE - A pay code with a higher maximum rate.